astronomer/docs/software/install-telescope.md

 ## Prerequisites

-To observe a local environment with Telescope, you need:
+To observe a local with Telescope, you need:

 - `docker exec` permissions.
 - Access to `docker.sock`.
 - Python 3.8.
-- An Airflow metadata db using Postgresql, Mysql, or Sqlite.

 To observe Software Deployments on Kubernetes with Telescope, you need:

 - kubectl.
 - Permission to list nodes and exec into Pods.
+- Airflow 1.15+ or an equivalent version of Astro Runtime or Astronomer Certified.
+- An Airflow metadata db using Postgresql, Mysql, or Sqlite.

+To observe a standalone Airflow environment with Telescope, you need:

+- An Airflow environment running on a machine with SSH enabled.
+- Airflow 1.15+ or an equivalent version of Astro Runtime or Astronomer Certified.

 ## Install the Telescope CLI